 Almost all scores and turnovers in well-matched Ultimate games are down to throws & catches.
 I’ve spent an inordinate amount of time over the years throwing around, and yet I still learn something new every time I go out for a chuck around.
-The most important things I’ve learnt are:
+For the purposes of improving your throwing and catching, the most important things I’ve learnt are:

 (1) make throwing around a habit,